MicrosoftDocs/power-platform/power-platform/admin/telemetry-events-model-driven-apps.md

 ## What data is available for model-driven apps?

-Performance data related to Page loads and UCI outbound network requests is available for model-driven apps.
+Performance data related to page loads and Unified Interface (UCI) outbound network requests is available for model-driven apps.

 ## What kind of page loads are available?